mlanza/ai-literacy/301/04-magic-moments.md

 And that’s worth sitting with.

-Because what we just saw wasn’t the product of intelligence.
-It was the product of prediction.

 ## Packaging Your Brand

 The amazing piece is the traveler profile — a process artifact.